web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 use the APIs directly, matching the way that assistive technology communicates with the browser.

 An alternative would be to extend WebDriver to mirror each platform API's vocabulary.
 This would involve a great deal of work to specify how those vocabularies should be expressed through WebDriver and testdriver, and implementation work to implement those APIs and test the implementation, before we could even write any tests using the WebDriver version.
+Additionally, there is the potential for the webdriver implementation to get out of sync with what is actually communicated through the APIs.

 <details>
 <summary><h3>Example: computed role vs. platform API mapping for <code>&lt;input type="password"&gt;</code>